-Assumptions & Limitation of scope and Review:
+Assumptions & limitation of scope and review:

 - 1. Compliance of the applicable laws and ensuring the authenticity of documents and information furnished, are the responsibilities of the management of the listed entity. - 2.
-Our responsibility is to certify based upon our examination of relevant documents and information.
+Our responsibility is to report based upon our examination of relevant documents and information.
 This is neither an audit nor an expression of opinion. - 3.
-We have not verified the correctness and appropriateness of financial Records and Books of Accounts of the listed entity. - 4.
-This Report is solely for the intended purpose of compliance in terms of Regulation 24A (2) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and is neither an assurance as to the future viability of the listed entity nor of the efficacy or effectiveness with which the management has conducted the affairs of the listed entity.
+We have not verified the correctness and appropriateness of financial records and books of account of the listed entity. - 4.
+This report is solely for the intended purpose of compliance in terms of Regulation 24A (2) of the SEBI (LODR) Regulations, 2015 and is neither an assurance as to the future viability of the listed entity nor of the efficacy or effectiveness with which the management has conducted the affairs of the listed entity.